BoogieMonster1O1/astropi/setup/internet.md

 You can configure the Wi-Fi settings either directly from the SD card or from the Raspberry Pi itself.

 ### Directly from the SD card
-This approach is recommended if you require Wi-Fi to connect to the Raspberry Pi.
-For an astroberry setup, this isn't the case as the astroberry image can be connected to via its hotspot.
-However it is still useful if you want to connect to a different network.
+This approach is the recommended if you require Wi-Fi to connect to the Raspberry.

 1. Insert the SD card into your computer and [mount the data partition](/setup/accessing-sd).
 2. [Navigate](/terminal/basic.md#cd-change-directory) to the `/etc/NetworkManager/system-connections` directory.